 Living healthy and free of disease makes a critical difference in quality of life.
-On Chicago's West Side, life expectancy is 15 or 16 years shorter than it is the Loop.
-That's why we are working to raise awareness about the vital effect lifestyle has on health, especially poor nutrition and inactivity, and to help children form healthy habits that will last a lifetime by removing obstacles to making healthy choices.
+That’s why we’re working to raise awareness about the vital effect lifestyle has on health and helping communities form healthy habits.

 Ensuring Healthy Environments

 Being a Chicagoan should help our health, not harm it.
 We're working to increase opportunities for people to incorporate physical activity into their everyday lives and to make nutritious foods more accessible and affordable for all.
 We're also working to enact statewide and local policies the raise the minimum legal sale age for all tobacco products to 21 and defending against any rollbacks in state smoke free protections.

 Strengthening the Economy

 A community's well-being is directly related to the health of its local economy.
 The American Heart Association is helping reverse the tax burden from obesity and disease-related healthcare costs by increasing taxes on items that contribute to disease, like sugar sweetened beverages.
 Knowing Chicagoans spend time commuting and working, we are working with businesses to create comprehensive workplace health programs that help people get active on the job.

 With human ingenuity, we can prevent heart disease and stroke — and care for people who suffer from these devastating diseases.
 In Chicago, we are fueling discovery, funding $33,189,530 in research in Illinois from 2012-16.
 We are working with medical professionals to apply the most up-to-date evidence-based treatment guidelines through Get with the Guidelines and Mission: Lifeline.